M66B/FairEmail/docs/FAQ-it-rIT.md

 The status bar notification can be disabled via the notification settings of FairEmail:

-* Android 8 Oreo and later: tap the *Receive channel* button and disable the channel via the Android settings (this won't disable new message notifications)
+* Android 8 Oreo e successive: tocca il pulsante *Ricevi canale* e disabilita il canale tramite le impostazioni di Android (questo non disabiliterà le notifiche dei messaggi)
 * Android 7 Nougat and before: enabled *Use background service to synchronize messages*, but be sure to read the remark below the setting

 You can switch to periodically synchronization of messages in the receive settings to remove the notification, but be aware that this might use more battery power.
 See [here](#user-content-faq39) for more details about battery usage.

 Android 8 Oreo might also show a status bar notification with the text *Apps are running in the background*.
 Please see [here](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) about how you can disable this notification.

-Some people suggested to use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) instead of an Android service with a status bar notification, but this would require email providers to send FCM messages or a central server where all messages are collected sending FCM messages.
+Alcune persone hanno suggerito di usare [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) invece di un servizio Android con una notifica della barra dello stato, ma questo richiederebbe ai fornitori dell'email di inviare messaggi FCM ad o ad un server centrale dove sono raccolti tutti i messaggi di inviare messaggi FCM.
 The first is not going to happen and the last would have significant privacy implications.

 Se sei venuto/a qui cliccando sulla notifica, dovresti sapere che il prossimo clic aprirà la casella di posta unificata.

 <br />

 <a name="faq3"></a>
-**(3) What are operations and why are they pending?**
+**(3) Cosa sono le operazioni e perché sono in sospeso?**

 The low priority status bar notification shows the number of pending operations, which can be: